BobBoldin/splice_horizon/docs/episodes/ch06/draft.md

 "I am safe," she said.
 "The specimen is not."

 A quiet filled the line.
-It was not empty.
-It was a shape that held a truth neither of them wanted.
+The quiet held a shape that pressed on an unwelcome truth.

 "I am coming to the window," Elias said.
 "You will not open that door until the full cycle clears."